10 Reasons To Visit Porto, Portugal

 1. Affordability

-Compared to its Mediterranean neighbors, like Spain or Italy, the cost of living in Portugal is very affordable.
+Compared to its Mediterranean neighbors, like Spain or Italy, the cost of living and traveling in Portugal is very affordable.

 Basic necessities like food, toiletries, and transportation are extremely cheap.